fnklabs/draenei/README.md

 }
 ```

-Entity can contains several partition keys in this case you must set order value for each partition
+Entity can contains several partition keys in this case you must set order value for each primary key

 ```java
 class User {